 Get creative with your juices to obtain a wide range of nutrients and avoid getting bored.
 It’s winter, so you’ll have to work with what’s seasonally available, and that depends on where you live and shop.
 Fresh greens such as kale, watercress and cabbage are in season during the winter, as are carrots, beets and broccoli.
 Apples, pears, bananas, kiwis and clementines are all winter fruits.
 You can also juice frozen fruits and veggies, which opens up produce from any season.
 Just let them thaw before juicing.
 Watch this tutorial to learn more about using your Vitamix blender to create whole-food juices.

 Warm up with a seasonal blend that combines apple and carrot juices with fresh ginger and fennel.
 Another warming variation blends carrot, apple and lemon juices with fresh chilli peppers or cayenne pepper powder.
 Cabbage and beetroot are packed with antioxidants and widely available in winter months; pair the two in a nutrient-rich juice with oranges, ginger and a little rosemary.
 Or use beetroot in a naturally sweet root vegetable juice with carrots, sweet potatoes and parsnips.

 Benefits of Whole Food Juicing

 Juices made in your Vitamix machine use the whole fruit and vegetable so there's no waste.
-You'll benefit from the inclusion of valuable dietary fiber that many juices made with conventional juicers lack.
+You'll benefit from the inclusion of valuable dietary fibre that many juices made with conventional juicers lack.
 It aids digestion, helps you feel full and balances blood sugar.
 This is especially important with fruit juices because they can be high in sugar.
-For a cleansing beverage that’s packed with even more fiber, try blending versus juicing.
+For a cleansing beverage that’s packed with even more fibre, try blending versus juicing.